Is objective setting old news?

 And then, for a variety of seemingly ‘good reasons’ (excuses?) we fail to achieve or even review these objectives on a frequent and regular basis.
 Until we reach the year end again and everyone justifies why their objectives were unrealistic but their performance exemplary, fully deserving a pay rise and/or bonus.

 A bit harsh, probably, but in my view the days of the annual performance review and the ritual setting of the next year’s objectives are on their way out.
-An increasing number of businesses large and small have improved individual and business performance by abandoning the annual appraisal ritual and replacing this with frequent but short discussions on progress to date, course correction if required and associated actions and objectives.
+An increasing number of businesses large and small have improved individual and business performance by tweaking the HR Process and abandoning the annual appraisal ritual and replacing this with frequent but short discussions on progress to date, course correction if required and associated actions and objectives.

 The much beloved (at least by some HR people) annual appraisal forms (how many pages!) are being replaced by short bullet point notes on one side of A4 recording something along these lines: